Braves vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Christian Walker has collected 90 hits with 27 doubles, 20 home runs and 37 walks.
+- Christian Walker has put up 92 hits with 28 doubles, 20 home runs and 39 walks.
 He has driven in 63 runs with seven stolen bases.

 Walker Recent Games